m3mentomor1/Object-Detection-Using-YOLOv8/README.md

-# Live Object Detection Using YOLOv8
+# Real-Time Object Detection Using YOLOv8

 ### 🧐 I. Overview
 This is a simple object detection program that uses the YOLO (You Only Look Once) model to detect and identify objects in a real-time webcam feed.